-Like other sanders, air sanders are also used on large, flat surfaces, and it can quickly and efficiently finish wooden or metal cabinets or tables.
+Like other sanders, air sanders are also used on large, flat surfaces, and they can quickly and efficiently finish wooden or metal cabinets or tables.
 This article will show you the best Air Sander For Woodworking list you may consider when buying.
 Let's check it!

 - Best Overall: Ingersoll Rand 311A Dual Action Air Sander